tiemenruijgrok/tiemenruijgrok.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "Complete Guide to Setting Up **iSCSI Shared Storage** with Ubuntu Server and Windows Client"
 collection: teaching
-type: ""
+type: "Guide"
 permalink: /teaching/ISCSI
 venue: "3, december"
 date: 2024-12-03
-location: "City, Country"
+location: "Utrecht, Netherlands"
 ---

 This guide walks you through setting up an **iSCSI target** on an **Ubuntu server** and connecting a **Windows machine** as an **iSCSI client**.
 The process includes configuring the iSCSI service, preparing the disk, and connecting it to Windows.
 This setup is optimized for **single-client** use to avoid data corruption.